 Dr. Carone is a board certified clinical neuropsychologist who coordinates the Neuropsychological Assessment Program at the PM&R Department at SUNY Upstate Medical University.
-He is also a volunteer faculty member in the psychiatry department and clinical assistant professor in the PM&R, where he has been employed since September, 2005.
+He is also a volunteer faculty member in the psychiatry department and clinical associate professor in the PM&R, where he has been employed since September, 2005.

 He completed a two year fellowship in neuropsychology at SUNY Buffalo School of Medicine and a one year neuropsychology internship at The University of Oklahoma Health Sciences Center.
 The fellowship was part of the Association of Postdoctoral Programs in Clinical Neuropsychology.
 The internship was accredited by the American Psychological Association and The Association of Psychology Postdoctoral and Internship Centers.
 He earned his Ph.D at Nova Southeastern University, with a specialization in clinical neuropsychology.
 He achieved board certification status on 11/14/08.